 The metric is calculated based on the total memory requests of Pods, for example, on a node.
 It represents the amount of memory reserved for workloads on this node, even if workloads are using fewer memory resources.

 Disk Log Collection

 The capability to collect disk logs in a container and export to stdout, which will then be collected by the system log collector.

 The channel to receive notifications, such as email, WeChat Work, Slack and webhook.

 A KubeSphere Route is a Kubernetes Ingress.

-A graceful applicaiton release method that introduces a new version of a service and test it by sending a small percentage of traffic to it.
+A graceful application release method that introduces a new version of a service and tests it by sending a small percentage of traffic to it.
 At the same time, the old version is responsible for handling the rest of the traffic.
 If everything goes well, you can gradually increase the traffic sent to the new version, while simultaneously phasing out the old version.
 In the case of any occurring issues, it allows you to roll back to the previous version as you change the traffic percentage.

-A zero downtime application deployment in that the new version can be deployed with the old one preserved.
+A zero downtime application deployment where the new version can be deployed with the old one preserved.
 At any time, only one of the versions is active serving all the traffic, while the other one remains idle.
 If there is a problem with running, you can quickly roll back to the old version.

 A risk-free method of testing your app versions as it sends a copy of live traffic to a service that is being mirrored.
 It is also called shadowing.

 A switch to control the tracing of your application within a project.